ryanlovett/grouper-to-github/README.md

 Important: by default all members can read all repositories.
 So all students could see other student repositories.
 To modify this globally for the org, go to https://github.berkeley.edu/organizations/<org_name>/settings/member_privileges and change default permissions from Read to None.

 Give any GSIs admin access to the organization.
 One would presumably also include them in the `admins` in the config, though having them as an admin for the org may obviate the need for this.

+One can provide CalNet user names (which can be in the form of @berkeley.edu email addresses as a comma-separated list) via the -u flag.

 ## Example files